turingschool/lesson_plans/ruby_04-apis_and_scalability/simulating_load.markdown

 1. What does load testing mean?
 2. Why should we bother load testing our applications?
 3. What do we mean when we say something is a performance "bottleneck"?
-4. If a page renders in 100ms how many can a single web worker serve in 1 minute?
+4. Essential Napkin Math: if a page renders in 100ms how many can a single web worker serve in 1 minute?
 ```